Credit: Zoraya ter Beek

 Despite her efforts, she found herself in a place where further treatment seemed futile, prompting her decision to seek assisted dying.

 “In therapy, I learned a lot about myself and coping mechanisms, but it didn’t fix the main issues.
 At the beginning of treatment, you start out hopeful.
 I thought I’d get better.
-But the longer the treatment goes on, you start losing hope,” ter Beek shares.
+But the longer the treatment goes on, you start losing hope,” ter Beek shared.

 “I finished ECT in August 2020, and after a period of accepting there was no more treatment, I applied for assisted dying in December of that year.
 It’s a long and complicated process.
 It’s not like you ask for assisted dying on a Monday and you’re dead by Friday.”

-She reveals that she’s never second-guessed her decision, adding: “I have felt guilt – I have a partner, family, and friends and I’m not blind to their pain.
+She revealed that she’s never second-guessed her decision, adding: “I have felt guilt – I have a partner, family, and friends and I’m not blind to their pain.
 And I’ve felt scared.
 But I’m absolutely determined to go through with it.

 “Every doctor at every stage says: ‘Are you sure?
 You can stop at any point’.
 My partner has been in the room for most conversations in order to support me, but several times he has been asked to leave so the doctors can be sure I’m speaking freely.”

-Throughout her journey, ter Beek has encountered both support and opposition, particularly amplified after media coverage brought her case to international attention.
+Throughout her journey, ter Beek encountered both support and opposition, particularly amplified after media coverage brought her case to international attention.

 If you or someone you know is affected by any of the issues raised in this story, call the National Suicide Prevention Lifeline in the US at 800-273-TALK (8255) or text Crisis Text Line at 741741.